 Not only that, but real razors, especially the cheap kind, hardly allow for you to safely shave your most intimate parts.
 And let’s not even talk about razor burn.

 Electric razors on the other hand, they might be something of an investment to begin with, but they often last longer than a single bikini season — depending on which kind you buy — and are often safer than sending a small sword across the more tender parts of your inner thigh.

 (Also, if you ever miss a spot, you don’t have to worry about hopping back into the shower or reapplying moisturizer.
 You can just flip it on and lop it off.
 Easy as that.)

-What to Look For Before Buying an Electric Shaver
+What to Look For Before Buying a woman’s electric shaver

 Before we make the big reveal and present the six best electric razors for women, we think it’s best to give anyone reading a crash course on some of the quality requirements one should look for when considering the purchase of a brand new electric shaver.